oppia/oppia/CONTRIBUTING.md

-# How to contribute code to Oppia
+# Contributing code to Oppia

+*Note: These instructions are for developers who would like to contribute code to Oppia.
+If you'd prefer to help out with art, design or other things, please see our [general contribution guidelines](https://github.com/oppia/oppia/wiki/Contributing-to-Oppia).*

 ## Setting things up